The Packers and Stockyards Act: An Overview

 Protections for Growers

-In recent years, through the Food, Conservation, and Energy Act of 2008 (“2008 Farm Bill”) Congress has taken a more active role in passing laws to enable regulations providing more protections for growers due to unbalanced bargaining positions with Live Poultry Dealers and Swine Contractors.
-These protections include three-day cancellations by the grower, disclosure of additional capital investments that would be needed on the grower’s farm and/or land, choice of law and venue, and arbitration provisions.
+In recent years, through the Food, Conservation and Energy Act of 2008 (“2008 Farm Bill”) Congress has taken a more consistent role in passing laws to create regulations providing additional protections for growers due to “unbalanced bargaining positions with Live Poultry Dealers and Swine Contractors.”
+These additional regulations include three-day cancellations by the grower, disclosure of additional capital investments that would be needed on the grower’s farm and/or land, choice of law, choice of venue, and arbitration provisions.

 Enforcement